SpriteKitAlliance/SKAToolKit/README.md

 ```

 ###Contact Info
-If you would like to get in contact with the SKA email Skyler at skyler@skymistdevelopment.com
+If you would like to get in contact with the SKA, email us at join@spritekitalliance.com

 ###License
 Copyright (c) 2015 Sprite Kit Alliance